cicerohellmann/cicerohellmann/README.md

-I'm doing games on my free time and writing software so you can enjoy your vehicle better at work
+I'm creating games on my free time.

+At work I write Android apps so you can enjoy your vehicle better.